mathigatti/img2txt/README.md

 # Alternative tools

-Here is a list of similar products to this that you might try
+Here is a list of similar products that you might try too

 - https://aws.amazon.com/es/textract/
 - https://tabula.technology/ (Extracts tables from text PDFs, not images)